PixelShake92/Super-Meat-Boy-AP/README.md

 - Achieving an A+ grade
 - Beating a boss
 - Completing a warp zone
-- World clears, speedruns, and deathless achievements
+- World clears, speedruns, and deathless achievements (currently an annoying bug with petaphile achievement though).

 **Receiving items:**
 - Chapter Keys (unlock world access)